by Olga Maystruk, Designer and Brand Strategist, and

 The patient also received an assessment from a physical medicine and rehabilitation physician.
 The report stated the patient needed monthly physical therapy and psychiatry visits, bi-monthly visits with a psychotherapist, two-to-four visits annually with a rehabilitation specialist, and an abdominal MRI every three-to-five years.

-Two of the three expert consultants for the defense felt that Pediatrician A acted within the standard of care.
+Two of the three expert consultants for the defense stated that Pediatrician A acted within the standard of care.
 One consultant noted that at the time of the visit there was no evidence of a significant infection; therefore, the physician’s outpatient management was correct.
 However, given the next set of events two days later, it was difficult to judge the severity of infection based on the records.
 This consultant believed the primary issue in this case to be the incorrect closure of the initial laceration, leaving a foreign body inside.
 The mother’s failure to act immediately and follow the physician’s orders were also seen as factors in this case.

 The other consultant for the defense was more critical of Pediatrician A and felt he did not meet the standard of care.
 This consultant stated that since fever and foul odor are indicators of a severe wound infection, a reasonable treatment would have been to refer the patient to the ED, admit the patient to the hospital, start IV antibiotics, and consult general surgery.
 This consultant felt that had Pediatrician A met the standard of care the patient's infection would have been less severe, but surgery and a prolonged hospitalization would have still been likely or required.